flovv/flovv.github.io/_posts/2017-10-30-Data_Science_Job_Market_update.md

 tags: R
 draft: no
 ---
-# Deep learning and the  German Data Science Job Market

 Almost 2 years ago, I wrote a [short post](http://flovv.github.io/Data-Scientist-Job-Market/) on the German data science market by analysing open position on the key job platforms; Stepstone, Monster and Indeed.
 Recently I received requests to update the post with fresh data.